remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 - For preprocessing, the first take I took was to normalize the data/images.
   - Normalization goal is to transform the data to have 0 mean and equal variant.
   - It helps convolution algorithm and backpropagation of Gradient Descent to converge faster towards minimizing the loss and finding faster convolution + classifier weights and bias to minimize the loss/error function.
   - I applied simple normalization in a first step consisting on doing the following on each image pixel : (pixel -128)/128.
+This is a quick way to approximately normalize the data.

 - I did not take any further pre-processing steps as I wanted to see first the results with this normalization, and then come back if I needed more improvements in the classifier pipeline results.
 - Just for testing, I also implemented a grayscale conversion and I modified the code towards that goal (notebook chapter **"`Try Gray Scale conversion`"**.
   - however I did not find any improvements in the classifier pipeline performance using grayscale conversion so this step is currently disabled via a flag in the code : `is_converted_gray`